Article 4 - Procedures & Hearings

 a.
 Permanent Housing Removal; Immediate removal from University housing with no ability to return.

 NOTE: Any student permanently removed from University housing for disciplinary reasons must vacate the hall within the period of time noted in the notice of removal (typically immediately).
-The student may not return to any residence hall without prior written permission by the CSAO or designee.
+The student may not return to any residence hall without prior written permission by the CSSO or designee.
 Failure to comply with this request will constitute criminal trespass.
 Additionally, anyone removed from housing for disciplinary reasons remains subject to the termination clause of the housing contract, including payment of any fees or penalties.

 b.
 Temporary Housing Removal: Immediate removal from university housing for a set period of time with an ability to reapply to return to university housing.

 NOTE: Any student removed from university housing for disciplinary reasons must vacate the hall within the period of time noted in the notice of removal (typically immediately).
-The student may not return to any residence hall without prior written permission by the CSAO or designee.
+The student may not return to any residence hall without prior written permission by the CSSO or designee.
 Failure to comply with this request will constitute criminal trespass.
 Additionally, anyone removed from housing for disciplinary reasons remains subject to the termination clause of the housing contract, including payment of any fees or penalties.

 c.
 Housing Relocation: Immediate removal from a specific hall, room, or floor within University housing, and reassignment to another hall, room, or floor.

 NOTE 1: Any student removed from any specific hall within University housing for disciplinary reasons must vacate that hall within the period of time noted in the notice of relocation (typically immediately).
-The student may not return to the residence hall from which they were removed without prior written permission by the CSAO or designee.
+The student may not return to the residence hall from which they were removed without prior written permission by the CSSO or designee.
 Failure to comply with this request may constitute criminal trespass and will result in more severe disciplinary action.

 M. Sanctions for Student Organizations